oracle-livelabs/database-maa/zdm-physical-offline/prepare-source-db/prepare-source-db.md

       i.
 Create the keystore.

-      Execute the below command after modifying the keystore location (same as the encryption wallet location provided in step a) and the TDE password.
+      Execute the below command after modifying the keystore location (same as the encryption wallet location provided in step a) and the password.

       ```text
       <copy>